turingschool/lesson_plans/ruby_02-web_applications_with_ruby/crud_sinatra.markdown

 Want a better error page?
 What about a layout to connect your stylesheet?
 Check out the [Sinatra View Boilerplate](https://github.com/turingschool/challenges/blob/master/sinatra_view_boilerplate.markdown).

+### Review

+Let's diagram the MVC structure that we talked about briefly yesterday.

 ### Lecture

 * How are `TaskManager` and `Task` related?